Data is no longer just data

 Accurately improve student performance

 Learning status analysis is the data analysis function of student learning outcomes.
 It can be used to study students' learning effectiveness, strengths and weaknesses of key concepts in each subject, and provide differentiated teaching and counseling strategies for different classes and individual students.
 Similarly, it optimizes the teaching process, achieve teaching and learning goals more effectively, and improve the efficiency of teaching and learning.
 Under the modern "student-centered" teaching philosophy, learning status analysis is an important supporting application tool.

 In the past, the only way to get a learning status analysis report is to take a large-scale test and pair it with grade statistics of an answer sheet scanning system.
-However, TEAM Model's PLAYTOL Dynamic Assessment Analytics can generate reports for any official test, regardless of the scale of the test.
+However, TEAM Model's PLAYTOL Learning Assessment Analysis System can generate reports for any official test, regardless of the scale of the test.
 For similar or formative exams, you can generate horizontal and vertical comparison analysis!

 Diagnostic analysis is no longer just for doctors

 Use the right report to treat the right problem

 We often see doctors use reports generated from sophisticated medical equipment to diagnose their patients and give the right antidote.
 In the field of teaching, teachers can be like doctors by using assessment data to conduct data decisions.
 Teachers can use learning diagnosis analysis reports to understand student learning conditions and provide effective individual counseling strategies to different students.

 Innovative school question bank function

 Provide various ways of: